 Natural History Museum Mainz, Natural history museum in central Mainz, Germany.

-The Natural History Museum of Mainz contains collections of regional wildlife, fossils, and specimens representing different geological periods of Earth's development.
+The Natural History Museum Mainz is located in a historic building downtown and displays collections of regional animals, fossils, and specimens from different geological periods of Earth's development.
+The exhibits cover both local and broader natural science topics.

 Location: Mainz